Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Rigidity

 \begin{proof} Suppose by contradiction that the restriction of $\dot{P}$ to the vertex $v$ is not tangent to the boundary $\partial \AdS$, for instance that the vector $\dot{P}|_{v}$ is towards the exterior of $\partial \AdS$, and we will show that the sum of angles at the edges adjacent to $v$ then strictly increases (at first order).
 The result will clearly follow.

-Since this sum of angles remains constant when $\dot{P}$ at $v$ is tangent to the boundary, we can assume that $\dot{v}$ is orthogonal to the boundary and of unit norm in the Euclidean metric, and that $\dot P$ vanishes at all the other vertices.
+Since this sum of angles remains constant when $\dot{P}$ at $v$ is tangent to the boundary, we can assume that $\dot{P}|_{v}$ is orthogonal to the boundary and of unit norm in the Euclidean metric, and that $\dot P$ vanishes at all the other vertices.
+We can choose an orthonormal coordinate system $(x,y,z)$ in $\R^3$ such that $v=(0,1,0)$, $\dot P_v=(0,1,0)$, while $\partial\AdS$ corresponds to the quadric of equation $x^2+y^2-z^2=1$ (see Figure \ref{fig:deform vertex}).